oneapi-src/oneDNN/rfcs/20230418-constant-tensor-cache-capacity-control/README.md

 So, we propose to use dedicated cache for different engine kind, and let users set different capacity for different engine kind separately.

-For multiple devices scenarios, like multi-GPU, whether to use dedicated cache for each device is still an open question, we will discuss it in later sections.
+For multiple devices scenarios, like multi-GPU, here we only propose to use same cache capacity for each device.

 ### Unified cache for all backends
 We propose to implement an unified constant tensor cache in the oneDNN Graph